wemsteral/CV/README.md

 _Account Executive - Fine Art, Auctions, Fairs_
 In this role I was solely responsible for managing The Daily Telegraph’s Fine Art section, and 40+ print & digital advertising accounts associated with it.
 As TMG is one of the UK’s leading news publishers I was fortunate to be exposed to major online publishing innovations, and was required to understand and present the virtues of the advertising technology within it.
 My key responsibilities were very similar to the role above, but as a more junior role, lacked the autonomy to meet clients face-to-face as frequently.

-**The Telegraph Media Group** (November '12 to July '13) _Sales Executive - New Business_
+**The Telegraph Media Group** (November '12 to July '13)
+_Sales Executive - New Business_
 This job involved pitching Daily Telegraph subscriptions to approx. 100 people per day.
-I had the no.1 conversion rate in the office and was always in the top 2 for total sales and converted every type of newspaper reader to the Daily Telegraph.
+I had the #1 conversion rate in the office, was always in the top 2 for total sales and converted every type of newspaper reader to the Daily Telegraph.

 ## Interests